park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 **20% off Park Leisure and Park Holidays holidays for holiday home owners**

-Offer is available to all Park Leisure holiday home owners and can be redeemed against any 2023 Park Leisure or Park Holidays UK holiday.
-Subject to minimum price £129.

-Holidays must be booked online at [www.parkleisure.co.uk](https://www.parkleisure.co.uk/) or [www.parkholidays.com](https://www.parkholidays.com/), entering the promo code given in the ‘promotional code’ box in the payment stage of your online checkout.
-Please note that the discount cannot be applied after your booking has already checked out online.
+All discounted holidays must be purchased over the phone on 0343 178 7070 (Lines are open daily from 9am - 5pm) at least 24 hours before your visit.
+This offer is not available online.
+Minimum price points apply.
+Discount is based on accommodation only.
+For full details please see full [Park Holidays UK](https://www.parkholidays.com/terms-and-conditions) and [Park Leisure](https://www.parkleisure.co.uk/terms-and-conditions) holiday booking Terms and Conditions.
 The 20% off discount cannot be used in conjunction with any other offer and Park Leisure reserve the right to withdraw or amend this offer at any time.

 ---